 Nutritional deficiencies can manifest for a multitude of reasons - for many its gut related mal absorption.
 Perhaps they have low stomach acid production, and low pancreatic enzyme production.
 Phenols inhibit lipase production in the pancreas - addressing diets high in phenols (coffee, herbs, etc) often helps this.
 For others its a build up of oxalic acid (tested using an Organic Acids urine test), that must be addressed gradually over time.
 Foods commonly high in oxalates are : spinach, beets, nuts, celery, dark leafy greens to start.
-See this LINK for a good list to check out.
 Poor absorption can also be from gut dysbiosis in the small intestine, often SIBO (small intestinal bacterial overgrowth), candida, or both.
 Poor absorption can also be due to compromised gut lining, from poor nutrition, inflammation, and bad gut bacteria, to name a few.

 Mal Absorption - Genetics